ArmSukrit/AnimeNotify/README.md

 - ???
 - profit

-add new urls and titles by executing add.py
+add more urls and titles by executing add.py see all supported websites by executing checkers.py

-note: you call add urls and titles directly to newly generated "urls.csv"

 ## More profit
 You can make a batch file (.bat) for an **esay double click method to run**